draeger-lab/insilico-docs/docs/bundles/plugins.rst

 1. Select :code:`File > New > Project..`
 2. Select :code:`Plug-in Development > Plug-in Project`
 3. Enter the name of the Plugin
-   a.
-The name should match the symbolic name of the plugin
+   - The name should match the symbolic name of the plugin
 4. Uncheck :code:`Use default location`
 5. Enter the location for the plugin
-   a.
-The plugin project should be located in :code:`insilico/bundles`
+   - The plugin project should be located in :code:`insilico/bundles`
-   b.
-The name of the folder should match the symbolic name of the plugin
+   - The name of the folder should match the symbolic name of the plugin
 6. Select :code:`Next`
 7. (Optional) Check :code:`Generate an activator` if you want to have a preconfigured activator class.
 8. (Optional) Check :code:`This plug-in will make contribution to the UI` if the plugin will contribute menus, parts, etc.